-In Organization & Sites, administrators can define the time zones and languages for your organization.
-Although individual office hours may vary across your organization, it is important to define the hours of operation in which your IT department provides support services.
+In SolarWinds Service Desk (SWSD) Organization & Sites, administrators can define the time zones and default language for your organization.
+Although individual office hours may vary across your organization, it is important to define the hours of operation for which your IT department provides support services.

 You define the default language for your organization’s SWSD account.

 When you create sites and departments, you can define a language for each site.